sjentsch/lsjDocs/lsj/Ch17_Epilogue_4.rst

 Miscellaneous topics
 --------------------

--  **Missing data.** Suppose you’re doing a survey, and you’re interested in exercise and weight.
+-  **Missing data.** Suppose you're doing a survey, and you're interested in exercise and weight.
 You send data to four people.
 Adam says he exercises a lot and is not overweight.
 Briony says she exercises a lot and is not overweight.
 Carol says she does not exercise and is overweight.
-Dan says he does not exercise and refuses to answer the question about his weight.
+Tim says he does not exercise and refuses to answer the question about his weight.
    Elaine does not return the survey.
 You now have a missing data problem.
    There is one entire survey missing, and one question missing from another one, What do you do about it?
 Ignoring missing data is not, in general, a safe thing to do.
-Let’s think about Dan’s survey here.
-Firstly, notice that, on the basis of my other responses, I appear to be more similar to Carol (neither of us exercise) than to Adam or Briony.
-So if you were forced to guess my weight, you’d guess that I’m closer to her than to them.
-Maybe you’d make some correction for the fact that Adam and I are males and Briony and Carol are females.
-The statistical name for this kind of guessing is “imputation”.
-Doing imputation safely is hard, but it’s important, especially when the missing data are missing in a systematic way.
+Let's think about Tim's survey here.
+Firstly, notice that, on the basis of his other responses, he appears to be more similar to Carol (neither of them exercise) than to Adam or Briony.
+So if you were forced to guess his weight, you'd guess that he is closer to her than to them.
+Maybe you'd make some correction for the fact that Adam and Tim are males and Briony and Carol are females.
+The statistical name for this kind of guessing is ``imputation''.
+Doing imputation safely is hard, but it's important, especially when the missing data are missing in a systematic way.
 Because of the fact that people who are overweight are often pressured to feel poorly about their weight (often thanks to public health campaigns), we actually have reason to suspect that the people who are not responding are more likely to be overweight than the people who do respond.
-Imputing a weight to Dan means that the number of overweight people in the sample will probably rise from 1 out of 3 (if we ignore Dan), to 2 out of 4 (if we impute Dan’s weight).
+Imputing a weight to Tim means that the number of overweight people in the sample will probably rise from 1 out of 3 (if we ignore Tim), to 2 out of 4 (if we impute Tim's weight).
 Clearly this matters.
 But doing it sensibly is more complicated than it sounds.
-Earlier, I suggested you should treat me like Carol, since we gave the same answer to the exercise question.
-But that’s not quite right.
-There is a systematic difference between us.
-She answered the question, and I didn’t.
-Given the social pressures faced by overweight people, isn’t it likely that I’m *more* overweight than Carol?
-And of course this is still ignoring the fact that it’s not sensible to impute a *single* weight to me, as if you actually knew my weight.
-Instead, what you need to do it is impute a range of plausible guesses (referred to as multiple imputation), in order to capture the fact that you’re more uncertain about my weight than you are about Carol’s.
-And let’s not get started on the problem posed by the fact that Elaine didn’t send in the survey.
+Earlier, I suggested you should treat Tim like Carol, since they gave the same answer to the exercise question.
+But that's not quite right.
+There is a systematic difference between them.
+She answered the question, and Tim didn't.
+Given the social pressures faced by overweight people, isn't it likely that Tim is *more* overweight than Carol?
+And of course this is still ignoring the fact that it's not sensible to impute a *single* weight to Tim, as if you actually knew his weight.
+Instead, what you need to do it is impute a range of plausible guesses (referred to as multiple imputation), in order to capture the fact that you're more uncertain about Tim's weight than you are about Carol's.
+And let's not get started on the problem posed by the fact that Elaine didn't send in the survey.
 As you can probably guess, dealing with missing data is an increasingly important topic.
-In fact, I’ve been told that a lot of journals in some fields will not accept studies that have missing data unless some kind of sensible multiple imputation scheme is followed.
+In fact, I've been told that a lot of journals in some fields will not accept studies that have missing data unless some kind of sensible multiple imputation scheme is followed.

 -  **Power analysis.** In Chapter `Hypothesis testing
    <Ch09_HypothesisTesting.html#hypothesis-testing>`__ I discussed the concept